Mickey's Farm

 Mickey's Farm is a Canadian children's television series made for preschoolers and children, which is a mix of live action, animation and original music.
-The show is a remake of the animated made for television film & produced by Best Boy Entertainment in St. John's, Newfoundland and airs on The Pet Network in Canada and in the U.S. on the Qubo channel in 2014 and the Trinity Broadcasting Network-owned Smile of a Child children's network (now known as Smile), which picked up the U.S. rights to the show in 2012.
+The show is a remake of the animated made for television & film, and produced by Best Boy Entertainment in St. John's, Newfoundland.
+In Canada, it airs on The Pet Network.
+In the U.S., it broadcasts on the Qubo channel in 2014 until 2021 and the Trinity Broadcasting Network-owned Smile of a Child children's network (now known as Smile), which picked up the U.S. rights to the show in 2012.

 Premise

 Mickey, a new farm dog, has just moved from the city to the farm with his best friend, Megan.
 Each episode follows Mickey as he experiences new things on the farm and sometimes gets himself into troublesome situations.
 With the help of Megan, his friends Guy the Goat and Fiona the Ferret and their Magic Book, Mickey resolves his problems and learns something new.
 Each episode ends with an original song, which reiterates new things learned.
 The show is intended to motivate children to explore new things, ask questions, problem-solve and make new friends.